-London, 1 December 2011: The fifth Ernst & Young Global Capital Confidence Barometer finds that more than half of all the oil and gas respondents remain cautiously optimistic about the broader global economy, with the majority focused on growth over the next 12 months and only 4% saying they were now focusing on survival.
+LONDON, MOSCOW, 6 December 2011 – The fifth EY Global Capital Confidence Barometer finds that more than half of all the oil and gas respondents remain cautiously optimistic about the broader global economy, with the majority focused on growth over the next 12 months and only 4% saying they were now focusing on survival.
 Half of the oil and gas executives expected to make an acquisition in the next 12 months.

 The Capital Confidence Barometer, which surveyed over 1000 international executives including almost 100 from the oil and gas sector, reveals that when asked for their perspectives on the state of their National economy, 73% of all respondents surprisingly cited a stable or improving local environment.

 Andy Brogan, Global Transactions Advisory Sector Leader for Oil & Gas commented: “Confidence in the local economy has declined over the past year but remains remarkably robust considering the level of volatility and uncertainty in the global economy at the moment.”